rally-dfs/guides/nodejs-claim-script/README.md

-# Rally Mobile SDK Claim Script
+# RallyMobile SDK Claim Script

 This script is used as a demo script to claim a Rally Mobile Tokens (pRLY or RLY).
 It is intended to be used in conjunction with the [Rally Mobile SDK](https://github.com/rally-dfs/rly-network-mobile-sdk)